bensonalec/JohnsHopkinsCovid19API/README.md

 ## TODO
 1. Properly parse each line, right now does naive parsing using ,.
 Since it's a csv, this is not gonna work for things like Korea, South  (This is implemented in time series backend, needs to be implemnted in daily backend)
 2. Add endpoints for different days data
-3. Add endpoints for Time Series State and Country
-4. Add documentation for Time Series Endpoints
+3. Add documentation for Time Series Endpoints

 ## Endpoints